flyingluscas/pagarme-laravel/README.md

 #### Facade

-You can easily interact with the SDK using the `PagarMeFacade` class, see an quick example.
+You can easily interact with the SDK using the facade class, see a quick example.

 ``` php
 PagarMe::transaction()